 Alternatively, you can use a mix of dried pineapple and citrus, for the ultimate tropical pineapple coconut bar!

-- Line an 8x8-inch deep pan with parchment paper and set aside.
+- Line an 4x8-inch deep pan with parchment paper and set aside.

-- In a microwave-safe bowl or stovetop, combine all unsweetened shredded coconut, coconut oil and sticky sweetener, and heat until melted and the coconut has softened.
+- In a microwave-safe bowl or stovetop, combine your coconut oil and sticky sweetener, and heat until melted and the coconut has softened.

-- Remove from heat and allow to cool slightly, before adding your pineapple extract.
+- Remove from heat and allow to cool slightly, before adding your shredded coconut and pineapple extract.
 If using dried pineapple, add that here too.
 Pour the batter into the lined pan and press firmly in place.
 Refrigerate or freeze until firm.

 - Remove from fridge or freezer and allow to thaw slightly, before using a slightly moistened knife to cut into bars.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.